REUSE

 Automation of circular workflows through asset tracing and partner integration

-To scale new reuse systems, the interplay of four value domains is decisive — in addition to "Reuse", "Collection" and "Service", "Pool Management" must be added.
+To scale new reuse systems, the interplay of the four value domains is decisive — in addition to "Reuse", "Collection" and "Service", "Pool Management" must be added.
 If one of the value domains is neglected, a reuse system will function sub-optimally or, in the worst case, not at all.

 The Operating Model is universally applicable for designing reuse systems.
 It shows the required integration of processes along the loop and helps identify weaknesses in system design.